If you love Buddhism as much as I do, you dont want to miss this.

 Lessons include Buddhist reading and exposure to various Buddhist practices including art, devotional acts and Buddhist books.

-Yes there are some great courses to take right now.
+There are some great courses to take right now.
 And there are more to come.

 Coursera is opening their library of nearly 4000 courses to universities and colleges who are affected by COVID-19.